wp-plugins/wpchandra-floating-facebook-like-box/readme.txt

 Wordpress Floating Facebook like box for wordpress is plugin that allow you to customize facebook like box with animation easily.

+The Floating Facebook Like Box lets you display on your website.

+<strong>You can set it up by following these steps:</strong>

+Go to Settings > WPChandra Facebook Like Box Settings in your WordPress Dashboard.
+Fill out the options, including your Facebook Page URL.
+Click "Save" to save your changes.
+The facebook like box display on left or right side.

 ### About

 * [The plugin designed and developed by Chandrakesh Kumar.](https://profiles.wordpress.org/chandrakeshkumar/#content-plugins)